truenas/middleware/docs/userguide/freenas_system.rst

 * :ref:`System Dataset`: used to configure the location of the system dataset

+* :ref:`CAs`: used to import or create an internal or intermediate CA (Certificate Authority)

+* :ref:`Certificates`: used to import existing certificates or to create self-signed certificates

 * :ref:`Tunables`: provides a front-end for tuning in real-time and to load additional kernel modules at boot time

 Each of these is described in more detail in this section.